 Glue the two small skeletons together in a loving embrace.
 We had to cut the legs off of ours so they would fit nicely inside the clock but feel free to play around with yours.
 Experiment with different poses until you’re happy before gluing them together.

 Glue the little skeletons onto the moss and floral foam before moving on to create that creepy guy in the mirror.

-There are quite a few ways to create a ghost in a mirror.
-From trick photography to using Adobe After Effects to make a way cool ghost in the mirror video.
-But I don’t have Adobe and my photography skills need some work, so I just downloaded a creepy skull image from the internet and printed it out.
-It doesn’t really matter whether you use an ink jet or a laser printer, they’ll both work.
-Give the glass a good wipe to remove any smudges and dust and cut the image so it’s smaller than the piece of glass.
+There are quite a few ways to create a ghost in a mirror, from trick photography and Adobe After Effects.
+But I don’t have Adobe, and my photography skills need some work, so I just downloaded a creepy skull image from the internet and printed it out.
+It doesn’t matter whether you use an inkjet or a laser printer; they’ll both work.
+Give the glass a good wipe to remove any smudges and dust, and cut the image, so it’s smaller than the piece of glass.

 Place the image face down onto the glass and remove any air bubbles with an old credit card or brayer.

-You can see in the pics above how the areas where I didn’t apply any mod podge won’t transfer giving the print a jagged look.
-You can use you finger to rub away more of the print if you like, just make sure you don’t rub off the skull 😉 Once your happy with the transfer, let the mod podge dry before finishing it off.
+You can see in the pics above how the areas where I didn’t apply any mod podge won’t transfer, giving the print a jagged look.
+You can use your finger to rub away more of the print if you like; just make sure you don’t rub off the skull 😉 Once you are happy with the transfer, let the mod podge dry before finishing it off.

 The water/vinegar mix repels the paint and leaves these interesting, random patterns.
 Wait for the water/vinegar mix to dry (about 5 minutes) before applying two coats of black spray paint.
-Once the paint dries, carefully slide the glass into the back of the clock or box frame and secure with hot glue.
+Once the paint dries, carefully slide the glass into the back of the clock or box frame and secure it with hot glue.
 That’s it.
-Your not so spooky halloween decor is ready for Spooktober 😀
+Your not-so-spooky Halloween decor is ready for Spooktober 😀